AmeyHengle/MIDAS-Task3/README.md

 ### Result:

 A brief overview of the top 10 models (based on macro-f1 score) is given in the table below.
-The best results are obtained using Linear SVM model with n-grams as input features.
+The best results are obtained using Linear Support Vector Classifier model with TF_IDF (n-grams) as input features.

 | Model                    | Input Feature | accuracy    | macro-f1    | macro-precision | macro-recall | weighted-f1 | weighted-precision | weighted-recall |
 |--------------------------|---------------|-------------|-------------|-----------------|--------------|-------------|--------------------|-----------------|